iwanfrancis/muzz-code-test/README.md

 - jsx-a11y: Highlight issues related to accessibility
 - sonarjs: This is spots code smells, security issues, performance issues etc.
-- jest: This'll be handy soon when there are actually tests!
+- vitest: This'll be handy soon when there are actually tests!
 - testing-library: Same for this one.
 Linting rules unique to react testing library

 I also wanted to add the tailwind eslint plugin but realised that they don't have stable support for tailwind v4, which is installed on the project so I opted not to.